This page includes:

 *Conditional approval.
 A maximum of two IGS audits are approved after which the supplier must adopt amfori BSCI audit or some other approved audit conducted by an independent party.

 Products manufactured by the companies are sold at the K-Citymarket and the Kookenkä stores.
-The own brands of these chains include Mywear, Andiamo, Piano, Tango and 4Feet.
+The own brand of K-Citymarket chain is mywear.
+The own brands of Kookenkä chains include Andiamo, Piano, Tango and 4Feet.